Rahul91025/FaktuLite/README.md

 ## Deployment on Render

-This application is configured for deployment on Render as a full-stack web service.
+This application is configured for deployment on Render as separate services: a Web Service for the backend and a Static Site for the frontend.

 ### Prerequisites
 - Render account